GarethTacos/shitdencalc/README.md

 ## Extra Notes:
 - I didn't make it loop because it would be annoying and I would have to play around with threads and cause unsafe behaviours again.
-- you can technically replace the iamu_miku.flac or modify the source code to play another flac.
+- you can technically replace the hachi2hoshimi.ogg or modify the source code to play another ogg/opus.
 (I won't stop you because I don't care)
 ## And as per standard procedure...
 (Licensing)
 This project is licensed under the GPL-3.0-or-later.